saksham1304/Movie-Recomand/README.md

 ## Credits

-The Movie Recommendation System project was developed by Mridul Gupta in 2021.
+The Movie Recommendation System project was developed by Saksham Gupta in 2023.

 ## Deployement